GZoltar/gzoltar/com.gzoltar.vscode/README.md

 ## Build GZoltar's Visual Studio Code extension from the source code

 1. Collect the set of required experiments by executing the `get_deps.sh` script.
+2. Install `npm` (in case it is not installed already).
+3. Install `typescript` compiler (i.e., `npm install typescript -g`).
-2. Compile the extension's source code by executing the command `npm run compile`.
+4. Compile the extension's source code by executing the command `npm run compile`.

 ## Publish GZoltar's Visual Studio Code extension